 The incident beam causes each scatterer to re-radiate a small part of its intensity as a spherical wave.
 If the scatterers are arranged symmetrically with the interval d, these spherical waves will only be synchronized in the direction where their path length difference 2dsinθ is equal to an integer multiple of the wavelength λ.
 In this case, a part of the incident beam is deflected by an angle of 2θ, which will produce reflection points in the diffraction pattern.

 The measurement formula is 2dSinθ=λ.
-While the d value among the silicon carbide crystals is close, and the characteristic is not obvious enough, the accurate distribution of silicon carbide crystals cannot be precisely determined.
-For these reasons, it is not suitable to use the XRD to measure the distribution silicon carbide crystals.
+While the d value among the cubic silicon carbide crystal is close, and the characteristic is not obvious enough, the accurate silicon carbide crystal distribution cannot be precisely determined.
+For these reasons, it is not suitable to use the XRD to measure the distribution of silicon carbide crystals.